As Mainland China’s economy is now the 2nd largest in the world, you must have become familiar with the Renminbi and its abbreviation RMB.

-However, in reality, the Renminbi has multiple names with different purposes.
+However, in reality, the Renminbi has multiple names for different purposes.

 Understanding the characteristics and differences of CNY and CNH is key in navigating through China’s foreign exchange policy and the currencies’ roles in international trading.